gstackio/gstack-bosh-environment/README.md

 gbe up
 ```

-If necessary, this will install the supported versions of `bbl` and
+If necessary, this will install the supported versions of `bbl`, `terraform`,
-`terraform`, as local binaries for your project.
-The necessary firewall rules
+`bosh`, as local binaries for your project.
+And the necessary firewall rules
 will also be set, calling `gbe firewall` for you.
+You'll be glad to know that
+everything that is set up here is local to your project.

 #### 4. Converge your deployments